martinthomson/key-consistency/draft-wood-key-consistency.md

 is not viable in practice.
 If the corresponding key is compromised, the system fails.
 Rotation must therefore be supported, and in doing so, users need some mechanism to ensure that rotated newly rotated keys are consistent and correct.
-Operationally, servers rotating keys may likely need to accommodate distribuetd system state synchronization issues without sacrificing availability.
+Operationally, servers rotating keys may likely need to accommodate distributed system state-synchronization issues without sacrificing availability.
 Some systems and protocols may choose to prioritize strong consistency over availability, but this document assumes that availability is preferred to consistency.